ProseMirror/prosemirror/CONTRIBUTING.md

   problem.
 For browser-related issues, include the browser and browser version on which the problem occurred.

 - Mention very precisely what went wrong.
 "X is broken" is not a good bug report.
 What did you expect to happen?
 What happened instead?
   Describe the exact steps a maintainer has to take to make the problem occur.
-We can not fix something that we can not observe.
+A screencast can be useful, but is no substitute for a textual description.

 - A great way to make it easy to reproduce your problem, if it can not be trivially reproduced on the website demos, is to submit a script